vectordotdev/vector/docs/usage/configuration/transforms/lua.md

 end
 """`

 The inline Lua source to evaluate.
+See [Global Variables](#global-variables) for more info.

 ## Input/Output